aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-smartart/manage-smartart/_index.md

 1. [Get](https://apireference.aspose.com/slides/java/com.aspose.slides/ISmartArt#isReversed--) or [Set](https://apireference.aspose.com/slides/java/com.aspose.slides/ISmartArt#setReversed-boolean-) the state of SmartArt Diagram.
 1. Write the presentation as a PPTX file.

-The following code is used to create a chart.
+The following code is used to create a $chart->

 ```php
 // Instantiate Presentation class that represents the PPTX file